Zappos tries something new: sell 1 shoe instead of 2

 It’ll be small at first: there are about 80 styles and colors available in adult and kids sizes.
 But Zappos hopes to expand into more styles in the future, said Dana Zumbo, the business development manager at Zappos Adaptive, where the shoes will be sold.

-Single shoes will cost less that a pair.
+Single shoes will cost less than a pair.
 Prices range from $18.50 to $85, the company said.

 Zappos said it is buying shoes in pairs from the brands and had to make tweaks to its warehouse so that the pairs could be split up when they come in.
 Zumbo said the goal is to get the brands to sell it one shoe at a time if the test proves to be successful.